Native-Apps-Android-HOGENT/Lesson-1-diceroller/PITCHME.md

 ---
 ### Logging
+The Logcat window in Android Studio displays system messages, such as

+- garbage collection messages
+- UI messages
-The Logcat window in Android Studio displays system messages, such as when a garbage collection occurs, and messages that you added to your app with the Log class.
+- messages that you added to your app with the Log class.

 It displays messages in real time and keeps a history so you can view older messages.

++++

 Using the logger is displayed [here](https://developer.android.com/studio/debug/am-logcat).

 +++

-Make sure to apply the best practice, which is to remove all logging functionality as soon as the module or feature is fully implemented and thoroughly tested, before deployment to production.
+Make sure to apply the **best practice**:

+remove all logging functionality as soon as the feature is fully implemented and thoroughly tested, before deployment to production.

 +++

 To enable your logs statements calls only during development phase, Android offers you the `BuildConfig.DEBUG` property.

-This flag is set automatically to false when an application is deployed into an Android Application Package (APK) for production and then, its set back to true during development.
+This flag is set automatically to false when an application is deployed into an Android Application Package (APK) for production and is set back to `true` during development.

 ---
 ### TIMBER

 There is a simple library called Timber which can log your messages and gives you the control over the flow of logs.
-Timber is a library developed by developer Jake Wharton, who has made a lot of interesting and helfpfull libraries.
+Timber is a library developed by developer Jake Wharton, who has made a lot of interesting and helpful libraries.

++++

 We refer to [this site](https://github.com/JakeWharton/timber) to see on how to use this library.

 +++

-You can see that an extra class has been created, which extends `Application`.
+Check out `DiceRollerpp` which extends `Application`.

-This is a base class for maintaining global application state.
+- This is a base class for maintaining global application state.
-You can provide your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the `"android:name"` attribute in your Manifest’s `<application>` tag.
-The Application class, or your subclass of the Application class, is instantiated before any other class when the process for your application/package is created.
+- You can provide your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the `"android:name"` attribute in your Manifest’s `<application>` tag.
+- Your subclass of the Application class is instantiated before any other class when the process for your application/package is created.

 +++?code=app/src/main/AndroidManifest.xml&lang=xml

 +++?code=app/src/main/java/be/equality/diceroller/DiceRollerApp.kt&lang=kotlin

+---

 ### Versioning